Menu

 Are certain positions more likely to result in conception than others?

 It’s important to note that there have not been a lot of studies on the relationship between sexual positions and conception but scientists have done MRI imaging to better understand what happens during sex.
+According to research published in medical literature, the mechanics of intercourse and sperm deposition play a measurable role in conception likelihood.

 One thing is clear, when looking to conceive, you don’t have to pull off any bedroom acrobatics to get pregnant.
 For best results, utilising a position that allows for deep penetration is recommended so the sperm are closer to the opening of the womb—even the most basic “missionary position” will work.